-Summary: The Oster Versa is a budet-priced powerhouse which may look a little awkward on some counters, but should fit right in with the techy crowd no problem.
+Summary: The Oster Versa is a budget-priced powerhouse that may look a little awkward on some counters, but it should fit right in with the techy crowd with no problem.

 WHY IT’S A TOP PICK: Priced right for its power and size.

 When I first pulled the Versa out of the box, I have to admit I was a little taken aback by just how…well…shamelessly Oster ripped off Tesla with all its design accents.
 Everything from the base of the unit to the lettering on the side of the pitcher just screams “Elon Musk-approved,” and while I certainly can’t blame them for trying to emulate one of the best technology companies on the scene today, just a bit more subtlety here would have been appreciated.
 Overall I don’t mind the look and think everything is a bit more refined than what we’ve seen on competitors like the Ninja.
 There is less clutter and more focus on getting the job done; everything you could want in a kitchen appliance.

 At 9.3 x 10 x 17.5 inches around and just under 12lbs standing weight, the Oster Versa was just small enough to fit underneath our cabinets, and slid easily enough from where it was being stored to a place where we could actually use it on the counter.